 Annual budget preparation is delegated by the Board of County Commissioners to the Sedgwick County Manager.
-The County Budget Division, which is a part of the Department of Finance, works closely with the Manager in preparing a budget according to the following timetable:
+The County Budget Office, which is a part of the Division of Finance, works closely with the Manager in preparing a budget according to the following timetable:

-Budget Calendar Dec Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Financial Forecast Development Budget staff compared historical revenues with projections.
-Financial Forecast revised based on 2015 actual data.
+Budget Calendar Dec Jan Feb Mar Apr May Jun J ul Aug Sep Oct Nov Financial Forecast Development Budget staff compared historical revenues with projections.
+Financial Forecast revised based on 2016 actual data.
 Capital Improvement Program Committee The CIP committee reviewed all of the requests for projects with significant multi-year benefits (such as buildings and roads), and ranked projects in order of importance in two categories: facilities/drainage and roads/intersections/bridges.
-Environmental Scans Divisions submitted a list of factors external to the division that could impact the funding they need to provide current levels of service throughout 2015, such as grow th in service volume or contractual changes.
-Divisional Program Inventories for Tax Supported Funds Divisions inventoried all programs and services using a Program Inventory Tool.
-Divisions used the tool to describe what services are provided, the value of providing those services to the community, and the potential for providing those services differently.
-The tools were submitted to and reviewed by the Budget Office, County Manager, Budget Team, and submitted to the Board of County Commissioners.
-Planning Retreat The Board of County Commissioners, County Manager, Department Directors and other staff meet in mid-February to outline the Commissioner's financial and policy goals for the organization.
+Environmental Scans Divisions submitted a list of factors external to the division that could impact the funding they need to provide current levels of service throughout 2017 and 2018, such as growth in service volume or contractual changes.
+Planning Retreat The Board of County Commissioners, County Manager, Department Directors, and other staff meet in mid-February to outline the Commissioner's financial and policy goals for the organization.
 Base Budget Development for Tax and Non-Tax Supported Funds Divisions received and developed budget requests to meet budget targets in property tax supported funds and developed balanced budgets for non-property tax supported funds.
-They also submitted requests for additional funding, as well as opportunities to increase revenues or reduce costs.
-Budget Division Review Budget staff review ed divisional submissions and prepared materials for budget hearings.
+They also submitted requests for additional funding, decision packages, as well as opportunities to increase revenues or reduce costs.
+Prioritized Divisional Inventories for Tax Supported Funds Divisions inventoried all programs and services using a Prioritization Inventory Tool.
+Divisions used the inventories to determine which programs and services they would "Buy First" (Hghest Priority-90 percent) and "Buy Last" (10 percent) with an emphasis on programs and services in tax supported funds.
+The tools were submitted to and reviewed by the Budget Office.
+Budget Division Review Budget staff reviewed divisional submissions and prepared materials for budget hearings.
 Budget Hearings Department directors and elected and appointed officials discussed programs and services provided by their divisions in public meetings before the County Manager, Budget staff, and the Board of County Commissioners.
-Manager's Recommended Budget The County Manager uses the Program Inventory Tools and information gathered in budget hearings to make recommendations for the budget.
-Public Hearing and Budget Adoption Members of the public are invited to comment on the budget at special meetings of the Board of County Commissioners.
-Legal notice of the last public hearing is published at least 10 days prior to the hearing stating the maximum budgeted expenditure and property tax levy.
-Adopted Budget Preparation Information in the adopted budget document is updated.
+Manager's Recommended Budget The County Manager uses the Prioritization Inventory Tools and information gathered in budget hearings to make recommendations for the budget.
+C Public Hearing and Budget Adoption Members of the public are invited to comment on the budget at special meetings of the Board of County Commissioners.
+Legal notice of the last public hearing is published at least 10 days prior to the hearing stating the maximum budgeted expenditure and property tax levy. Ľ Adopted Budget Preparation Information in the adopted budget document is updated.